Obituaries for the week of July 12, 2017

 Mrs. Mixon is survived by a son, Dr. Christopher (Patricia) Mixon of Nashville; one sister, Shirley Noles of Allentown, Fla.; two grandsons, Aaron and Hugh Mixon of Nashville.

-Funeral services will be held Saturday, July 8, 2017 at 10 a.m. from Johnson-Quimby Funeral Home Chapel with Bro.
+Funeral services were held Saturday, July 8, 2017 at 10 a.m. from Johnson-Quimby Funeral Home Chapel with Bro.
 Robert Heard officiating.
-Interment will follow in Oak Hill Cemetery.
+Interment followed in Oak Hill Cemetery.

-The family will receive friends Saturday, July 8, 2017 from 9 until service time at 10 a.m. at Johnson Quimby Funeral Home.
+The family received friends Saturday, July 8, 2017 from 9 until service time at 10 a.m. at Johnson Quimby Funeral Home.

 Johnson Quimby funeral Home, Inc. in charge of all arrangements.

-Mr. Robert Thrower passed away July 4, 2017 after having been involved in a motor vehicle accident.
+Mr. Thrower is survived by his wife, Dana Thrower of Dixie, Al; four daughters, Rachel Thrower of New Orleans, La., Cheryl Thrower (Joey) of New York City, N.Y., Sehoy Thrower of Walnut Hill, Fla. and Caymond Hodge of Dixie; one son, Ozzy Meadows of Dixie; his father, Robert “Glenn” Thrower, Sr. of Walnut Hill and one sister, Lori Sawyer (Thomas) of Walnut Hill.

-Funeral services will be held Saturday, July 8, 2017 from Petty Eastside Funeral Chapel.
+Funeral services were held Saturday, July 8, 2017 at 2 p.m. at Petty- Eastside Chapel Funeral Home with Rev. Larry Gafford officiating.

-The family will receive friends Saturday, July 8, 2017 from 12:30 until 2 p.m. service time at Petty Eastside Chapel.
+The family received friends Saturday, July 8, 2017 from 12:30 p.m. until service time at 2 p.m. at Petty- Eastside Chapel Funeral Home